 Hey!
 My name’s Eric.
 I’m a journalist.

-I run the entertainment and lifestyle sections at Observer.
+Currently I edit Streamliner at New York magazine’s Vulture.
 I co-founded and co-edited the animation journalism site The Dot and Line.
 I’ve interviewed directors, producers, actors, writers, musicians, animators, and comedians; written longform analyses of movies and TV series; sat on or moderated a handful of panels, podcasts, and live interviews about animation, labor organizing, and social media.
-In 2020, I led a team of editors, writers, and animation experts at New York magazine’s Vulture to compile a history of cartoons.
+In 2020, I led a team of editors, writers, and animation experts at Vulture to compile a history of cartoons.
 The final result was the 34,741-word opus, “The 100 Sequences That Shaped Animation,” a project celebrated by The New York Times, Cartoon Brew, and other outlets.
 (It won a New York Press Club Award!)

-Previously, I’ve served as the managing editor of Hyperallergic; a cities editor at Thrillist in charge of features for 11 metropolitan areas, and as a social media and digital editor at Esquire.
+Previously, I’ve served as an editor at Observer, the managing editor of Hyperallergic, a cities editor at Thrillist in charge of features for 11 metropolitan areas, and as a social media and digital editor at Esquire.
 I have also worked for the teachers’ nonprofit DonorsChoose.org and co-founded and ran the defunct arts and culture site Outcryer.

 I’m fond of the words of Benjamin Sisko in Star Trek: Deep Space Nine, after he’s just endured a grueling psychological crisis.
 His father asks him what he will do next, and Sisko replies: “The only thing I can do—stay here and finish the job I started.”